What Do Wood Model Maker Do?

 - Production Wood Craftsman

-In 2016, there was an estimated number of 1,900 jobs in the United States for Wood Model Maker.
+There were about 1,900 jobs for Wood Model Maker in 2016 (in the United States).
 There is little to no growth in job opportunities for Wood Model Maker.
 There will be an estimated 200 positions for Wood Model Maker per year.

 The states with the most job growth for Wood Model Maker are Idaho, Maine, and North Carolina.
 Watch out if you plan on working in Washington, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.